 OB/GYN nurses provide care and support for women from the moment they start their first period all the way through menopause.
-They educate women on physical and sexual health, and discuss patients’ options for birth control, as well as preventative measures such as HPV vaccinations for the prevention of cervical cancer and mammograms for the early detection of breast cancer.
+They educate women on physical and sexual health and discuss patients’ options for birth control, as well as preventative measures such as HPV vaccinations for the prevention of cervical cancer and mammograms for the early detection of breast cancer.

-- Assist with annual check-ups
+- Assisting with annual check-ups

-- Help with labor and delivery
+- Helping with labor and delivery

-- Teach patients about birth control options
+- Teaching patients about birth control options

-- Administer HPV vaccinations
+- Administering HPV vaccinations

-- Conduct mammograms and other screenings
+- Conducting mammograms and other screenings

 - Physicians’ offices